hhd-dev/hhd/readme.md

 #### Extra steps GPD Win Devices
-In order for the back buttons in GPD Win Devices to work, you need to map the back buttons to Left: PrintScreen, Right: Pause using Windows.
+In order for the back buttons in GPD Win Devices to work, you need to map the back buttons to Left: PrintScreen, Right: Pausc using Windows (onscreen keyboard?).
 This is the default mapping, so if you never remapped them using Windows you will not have to.
 Handheld Daemon automatically handles the interval to enable being able to hold